Volunteering & Work Experience Fair 2019

 What will you be offering?
 Volunteering opportunities to work with people who need help building self esteem, getting out the house, meeting new people and giving back to the community.

-Smaller Earth is one of the UK's leading gap year travel providers based in Liverpool, sending thousands of travelers abroad every year.
+Smaller Earth is one of the UK's leading gap year travel providers based in Liverpool, sending thousands of travellers abroad every year.
 Whether you want to volunteer in Africa, or you are more interested in gap year jobs like a working holiday in Australia, New Zealand or Canada.
-Our hand-picked programmes are designed to suit every type of traveler.
+Our hand-picked programmes are designed to suit every type of traveller.

 We work with over 500 camps in America, who are looking to hire people from all over the globe to work at their camp.